Skip to main content

 1

-Identify the gas C by analyzing the information given: it has exactly the same properties as the product obtained when carbon is burned in excess oxygen.
-Burning carbon in excess oxygen produces carbon dioxide (CO\_2), which is a compound, not an element.
+Identify the gas C by comparing its properties to the known product of carbon burning in excess oxygen.
+When carbon burns in excess oxygen, it forms carbon dioxide (CO\_2), which is a compound, not an element.

-Since gas C is carbon dioxide (a compound), consider the decomposition reaction of solid A into solid B and gas C. This suggests that solid A contains carbon and oxygen in some form, and upon heating, it breaks down to release CO\_2 gas.
+Analyze the decomposition reaction: solid A decomposes into solid B and gas C (carbon dioxide).
+This suggests that solid A contains carbon and oxygen atoms combined in some way.

 Verified video answer for a similar problem: